Creating, growing, and leading successful mental health practices

-David Norton, PhD, LMFT has seen it all.
-He has worked in not-for-profits, partnerships and as a solo practitioner.
-Eventually he grew his practice to one with 40 therapists working in 3 locations, providing nearly 35,000 sessions per year.
-This website summarizes much of what he has learned as a therapist and mental health practice owner.
+David Norton, Ph.D., LMFT has seen it all.
+He has worked in not-for-profits, partnerships, and as a solo practitioner.
+Eventually, his practice employed 40 therapists working in 3 locations, providing over 30,000 sessions per year.
+This website summarizes much of what he has learned as a therapist and practice owner.

 Aspects of Growing Successful Practices